The Bullwhip Effect: How Small Forecast Errors Cause Big Stockouts

 • Amplification effect: Irregular ordering cascades through the supply chain, destabilizing production and inventory alignment.

 Breaking down batch orders into smaller, more frequent ones creates demand patterns that more accurately reflect real market needs.
+This is one area where a pull-based inventory system can make a dramatic difference — replenishing based on actual consumption rather than periodic batch forecasts.

 Price Fluctuations and Promotions